-A very special and unique project was the guitar that I built with wood from the roof of the Frauenkirche in München: the Concertura Dolezza.
+One extremely special and unique project concerned a guitar that I hand-made with wood from the roof of the Frauenkirche in Munich: the Concertura Dolezza.

-The woods for the sides and back are of the finest Brazilian Rosewood to find.
-The age is over 100 years old.
-The guitar translates a sound from a different world and preserves an eternal story.
+The woods for the sides and back are made from the finest Brazilian rosewood that can be found.
+Their age is over 100 years.
+The guitar creates a sound from a different world and preserves an eternal story.

-The story of the Spruce tonewood of the destroyed Cathedral Munich Frauenkirche.
+The story of the spruce tonewood from Munich’s damaged Frauenkirche.

 The story of this wood is inspiring, sensational and intriguing.
-This particular spruce used to build this unique classical guitar was part of the Frauenkirche (Cathedral) of Munich.
-The age is of this wood is over 500 years.
+The spruce used to build this unique classical guitar was once part of Munich’s cathedral church, the Frauenkirche.
+The wood is over 500 years old.

-The Cathedral roof top has been built out of Spruce found in the German Alps given by the peasants to the Church to build the cathedral in 1460.
-Dendrochronology or annual ring analysis dates the origin of the trees to about the year 1190.
-The trees were cut in the Bavarian alps around the year 1460 and floated down the river Isar to Munich where they were pulled out of the water and used in the construction of the roof of this church, which was completed in 1492.
+The cathedral roof was constructed from sprucewood donated by peasants in the German Alps.
+Dendrochronology – or annual ring analysis – pinpoints the origin of the trees to about the year 1190.
+The trees were felled in the Bavarian alps in around 1460 and were floated down the river Isar to Munich, from where they were retrieved and used in the construction of the church roof, completed in 1492.

-Bavarian farmers cut and donate parts of their forest harvest for the construction of the Munich cathedral in 1468 – 1488.
-Those trees have been starting growing in the 12th century at an altitude of over 1000 meter above sea level south of Munich in a valley called Lenggries.
+Bavarian peasant farmers felled and donated part of their forest for the construction of Munich’s cathedral between 1468 and 1488.
+The trees themselves date back to the 12th century and were grown at altitudes of over 1000 metres near the town of Lenggries in a valley south of Munich.

-The very first virgin notes of the Concertura Dolezza built with over 500 year old spruce top and over 100 year old brazilian rosewood.
+The very first virgin notes from the Concertura Dolezza built with 500-year-old spruce top and 100-year-old Brazilian rosewood.

 Sarabanda de Scriabin Leo Brouwer